tcassar-diss/.github/profile/README.md

 ### `seccomp` and it's issues

-- System call (syscall) filters are used to secure applications from RCEs, supply chain attacks, and for sandboxing. (https://en.wikipedia.org/wiki/Seccomp) for more.
+- System call (syscall) filters are used to secure applications from RCEs, supply chain attacks, and for sandboxing.
 - `seccomp` exists, and is [widely used](https://en.wikipedia.org/wiki/Seccomp) to filter syscalls.
 - The issue with `seccomp` is that **applications are large**.
 As applications